rancher/docs/content/rancher/v2.x/en/admin-settings/_index.md

 _Available as of v2.3.0_

-Rancher includes some features that are unsupported and disabled by default.
+Rancher includes some features that are experimental and disabled by default.
 Feature flags were introduced to allow you to try these features.
 For more information, refer to the section about [feature flags.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/feature-flags)